THE PUNK DEBATE - DEAD OR ALIVE

 against the system . . .'
 I mean actually though, something like Led Zeppelin were probably more anti-system than half the punk bands that are on major

 labels.
 I mean Zeppelin never put out a single; they always went against the system in that sense.
+"When it boils down to it, if you're going to change anything

 you've got to look beyond what you're doing, beyond music.
 Because music ain't never going to change anything ..."